jamespipat/aws-lambda-ecs-comparison/README.md

 > 🔍 **Key Observations:**
 > - **ECS wins on throughput**, 14% more total requests handled (65,957 vs 57,963) thanks to being always-warm with no cold start overhead.
-> - **Lambda wins on tail latency**, surprisingly, Lambda's P90/P95/P99 Ire *tighter* than ECS (295ms vs 362ms at P95).
+> - **Lambda wins on tail latency**, surprisingly, Lambda's P90/P95/P99 were *tighter* than ECS (295ms vs 362ms at P95).
 Lambda's execution was more consistent once warm.
 > - **Lambda's max spike tells the cold start story**, the 3,701ms max vs ECS's 1,138ms max shows the cold start penalty during the ramp-up phase when new Lambda instances spin up.
 > - **Average latency was nearly identical**, 264ms (Lambda) vs 250ms (ECS).
 At steady state, the compute difference is marginal; DynamoDB call latency dominates.

 ### 4.4 Cold Start Deep Dive

-Lambda cold starts shoId up clearly in the max response time, **3,701ms** vs ECS's 1,138ms.
+Lambda cold starts showed up clearly in the max response time, **3,701ms** vs ECS's 1,138ms.
 This happens during the ramp-up phase of the Peak load profile when Postman scales from 0 to 100 VU and Lambda spins up new execution environments.

 | Cold Start Evidence | Lambda | ECS |
 |---|:---:|:---:|